cs1302uga/cs1302-minesweeper-alpha/README.md

 0       0 1      1
 ```

 An example seed file is present in the project materials.
-In order to run
+To run
 your program with the seed file, you should be able to use the following
 command (actual seed filename may differ):